 Defining where an objective falls under makes it easier to: (a). prioritize for more pressing concerns, and, (b). clearly visualize and track objectives based on their grouping.

-In order to keep project objectives as reasonable and understandable as possible, they must be defined to mirror reality.
+In order to keep project goals and objectives as reasonable and understandable as possible, they must be defined to mirror reality.
 Simple, yet defined enough to cover all aspects of the project.

 The SMART framework helps define project objectives so team members are not left wondering where exactly to direct their efforts and therefore, it’s easier to eventually achieve them.